 The PPA was established as an educational organization dedicated to assisting its members with their duties and responsibilities as labor communicators.
-For the past 50 years the PPA has proudly fulfilled this mission by providing its members with a variety of assistance to meet their needs.
+For over 50 years the PPA has proudly fulfilled this mission by providing its members with a variety of assistance to meet their needs.
 Following is an overview of programs and services:

 - A nationwide communications network.
 The PPA has a well-established network consisting of local, state, national, retiree, auxiliary publications and websites.